Glazing Pottery Dip, Drip, and Brush | Pottery Glazing Tips

 Dipping is the easiest and one of the most popular ways to glaze Pottery.
 A smooth coat by Dipping can be easily achieved by people relatively new to Pottery.
 Just remember that Dipping is the best method for setting a base layer.

 You’ll have to rely on methods like brushing, spraying, and dripping to create intricate patterns and mesmerizing textures.
-As with other methods, start by sieving your glaze (unless it states otherwise) then stirring it.
+As with other methods, start by sieving your glaze (unless otherwise stated), then stirring it.
 Make sure the consistency is right (like cream).

 Glazing Bowls and Mugs by Dipping

 - It is best to use tongs to do this.
 Make sure you place the tongs in the most solid and secure area of your Pottery.
-You will be clamping down firmly with the tongs, so the piece doesn’t slip, and you don’t want to crack or even break your piece.
+You will be clamping down firmly with the tongs so the piece doesn’t slip, and you don’t want to crack or even break it.

 - Dip the bowl or mug into the glaze diagonally, almost as if it were a ladle.
 Don’t plunge the object directly into the glaze as it’ll splash around and cause a mess.